limingth/hands-on-rails/prj1-my-first-app-on-heroku.md

 	- To git@heroku.com:polar-oasis-1107.git
 	- * [new branch]      master -> master

-## step 5：可以通过 heroku run rake db:migrate 和 heroku ps 完成启动并浏览新的域名

 ### Verify the new app on heroku is working now
 * chrome http://polar-oasis-1107.herokuapp.com
 	- you can see the domain is alive on heroku now

+## step 5：可以通过 heroku run rake db:migrate 生成数据库和 heroku create a-new-name 产生新的域名

+### Migrate database
 * heroku run rake db:migrate
 	- Running `rake db:migrate` attached to terminal... up, run.4921

+### Change a good name for your website
+* heroku create first-site-of-limingth
+	- be carefule with the name, only with lowercase letters, numbers, and dashes.

+* git config -e
+	- make sure that in [remote "heroku"]
+	- url = git@heroku.com:first-site-of-limingth.git
+	- this shoule be the same with your website name

+* git push heroku master
+	- push it again to heroku.com